 8. Don’t Choose a Name if the URL Isn’t Available

 Of course the best option is if the exact .com domain name is available.
 If it’s not, there are ways to work around this.

 You can choose a different extension like .me or .info, .net.
 Another solution is to add a word at the start or end of the URL for example if you want to buy chickendinner.com you could buy bestchickendinner.com or chickendinnernow.com.

 9. Don’t Infringe on Someone Else’s Name

 If you plan to grow your brand you want to be sure you’re not violating someone else’s trademark.
 Check the registry for trademarks in the countries you want to do business.
-And if you don’t want to do it yourself, there are professionals who specialize in work like this one of whom in the US is Mary Shapiro.
+And if you don’t want to do it yourself, there are plenty of professionals who specialize in work like this.

 How to Be Distinctive and Stand Out